Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 stack_reverse(empty_list_stack(), 1:5)
 ```

-Since the `stack_reverse` function only refers to the concrete stacks through the abstract interface we can give it either a vector stack or a list stack and it can do the same operations on both.
+Since the `stack_reverse` function only refers to the concrete stacks through the abstract interface, we can give it either a vector stack or a list stack, and it can do the same operations on both.
 As long as the concrete data structures all implement the abstract interface correctly then code that only uses the generic functions will be able to work on any implementation.

-One single concrete implementation is rarely superior in all cases, so it makes sense that we are able to combine algorithms working on abstract data types with concrete implementations depending on the concrete problem we need to solve.
+One single concrete implementation is rarely superior in all cases, so it makes sense that we are able to combine algorithms working on abstract data types with concrete implementations depending on the particular problem we need to solve.
 For the two stack implementations they generally work equally well, but as discussed above, the stack implementation has a worst-case quadratic running time while the list implementation has a linear running time.
-For large stacks, we would thus expect the list implementation to be the best choice, but for small stacks there is more overhead in manipulating the list implementation the way we do — having to do with looking up variable names and linking lists and such — so for short stacks the vector implementation is faster.
+For large stacks, we would thus expect the list implementation to be the best choice, but for small stacks, there is more overhead in manipulating the list implementation the way we do---having to do with looking up variable names and linking lists and such---so for short stacks, the vector implementation is faster.

 ```{r microbenchmark_stacks, cache=TRUE}
 library(microbenchmark)